guerrantif/EfficientConvolution/README.md

 # Efficient Convolution
-Implementation of an efficient convolution between 3D tensors and 4D tensors.
+Implementation of an efficient convolution algorithm between 3D and/or 4D tensors.

 ## Abstract
 The aim of this project is to implement the efficient Direct Convolution algorithm based on the paper [High Performance Zero-Memory Overhead Direct Convolutions][main-paper] by Zhang et al.